Nikhil759/event_management_system/README.md

 Build a Mini Event Management System API with a focus on clean architecture, scalability, and data integrity.

+##Tech Stack Rationale

+This project follows a clear separation of concerns by using Flask for serving the web-based UI and FastAPI for building structured backend APIs with automatic, interactive documentation.
+The decision to use both frameworks is intentional — Flask efficiently handles template rendering and UI workflows, while FastAPI provides a modern, standards-compliant foundation for the API layer.

+Although the current implementation uses synchronous APIs, adopting FastAPI ensures future scalability, native async support, and built-in features like OpenAPI and Swagger documentation, all of which promote maintainability and extensibility.
+This separation reflects real-world architectural practices where UI and backend services evolve independently, making the system easier to scale and adapt over time.

 ## Features

 - Create new events with details like name, location, time, and capacity.